zAbuQasem/MyNotes/DevOps/GCP Associate (Exam Topics)/Interesting-Questions.md

 - **D. App Engine flexible environment with manual scaling (instances=0)**:
     - Setting `instances=0` in manual scaling is not supported.
 App Engine flexible always requires at least one running instance.
 ---
+## Question-165

+#iam

+You are running a data warehouse on BigQuery.
+A partner company is offering a recommendation engine based on the data in your data warehouse.
+The partner company is also running their application on Google Cloud.
+They manage the resources in their own project, but they need access to the BigQuery dataset in your project.
+You want to provide the partner company with access to the dataset.
+What should you do?

+- A. Create a Service Account in your own project, and grant this Service Account access to BigQuery in your project.
+- B. Create a Service Account in your own project, and ask the partner to grant this Service Account access to BigQuery in their project.
+- C. Ask the partner to create a Service Account in their project, and have them give the Service Account access to BigQuery in their project.
+- ***D. Ask the partner to create a Service Account in their project, and grant their Service Account access to the BigQuery dataset in your project.***

+### Why This Approach Works:
+- **Cross-Project Resource Sharing**: Service accounts are the standard way to securely grant access to resources across projects in Google Cloud.
+- **Least Privilege**: By granting access to the partner's Service Account, you limit access to only the necessary dataset and ensure that permissions are not broadly applied.
+### Why Not the Other Options?

+- **A. Create a Service Account in your project and grant it access**:
+    - If the Service Account resides in your project, it cannot directly interact with the partner's project.
+The partner's application would not have access to the Service Account in your project.
+- **B. Create a Service Account in your project and ask the partner to grant it access**:
+    - This reverses the intended setup.
+The partner's application requires access to your BigQuery dataset, not vice versa.
+- **C. Ask the partner to create a Service Account and give it access to BigQuery in their project**:
+    - The dataset resides in **your project**, so granting access to BigQuery in the partner's project is irrelevant.
+---